This project is based on AddressBook Level 3.

 Prerequisites:

-command to display all contacts in your EventBook.edit 1 n/John Doe p/91234567 e/johndoe@example.com
+list command to display all contacts in your EventBook.edit 1 n/John Doe p/91234567 e/johndoe@example.com

 edit John Doe t/publicity